wellesley-cs230/wellesley-cs230.github.io/hw3.md

-### Notes and Tips:

-Our experience shows that early-stage programmers make a few common mistakes that could be avoided with a more careful final reading of the specifications (i.e., the description of the assignment in our case).
-We thought of helping you in this careful reading by adding here a few items to review before submission:

-* Did you name your class and constructor correctly?
-* Did you provide getters and setters for all instance variables?
-* Did you name the methods reasonably (or exactly as asked)?
-* Did you test each and every method in the main with printing statements that describe what they do? (e.g. `Testing getOrigin.
-Expecting: BOS.
-Producing: BOS`).
-* Did you write meaningful (not verbose) documentation above the class definition and above each method?
-* Did you try to imitate javadoc directives (like using `@author`, `@param`, `@return`, as needed)?
-* Did you save your printout and named it as expected?
-* Did you upload the 2 files you were asked to, and did you check that they were uploaded correctly?

 ## What to submit
 * Submit only your <code>Flight.java</code> and your <code>FlightTesting.txt</code> that contains the results of your testing.
 * We expect your code to have careful and meaningful documentation (inline as well as Javadoc) on every method and for the whole file.
 Also, do not forget to include the `@author` and `@version` fields in the file documentation.